Tenth54/AD-Lab-2025/README.md

 ![Router](/images/AD%20Lab_20.png)

-Select the same IP for DNS
+Select the same IP for DNS.

 ## Adding users
-Run windows powershell ISE as administrator
+Run windows powershell ISE as administrator.
-Open scripts and select the powershell file
+Open scripts and select the powershell file.

 ![powershell script](/images/AD%20Lab_22.png)

-We should be unable to run without enabling some settings
+We should be unable to run without enabling some settings.

 ![powershell error](/images/AD%20Lab_23.png)

-Execute the command "Set-ExecutionPolicy Unrestricted"
+Execute the command "Set-ExecutionPolicy Unrestricted".
 - note: do not do this in a corporate environement, since this is a lab it should be done for convenience.

 ![bypass](/images/AD%20Lab_24.png)